-- 21. Funds for the use of Clubs shall be apportioned after a request for funds which includes specific usages and clearly articulated goals.
+23. Funds for the use of Clubs shall be apportioned after a request for funds which includes specific usages and clearly articulated goals.
 There shall be a limit of two thousand dollars on any such request, unless that request is extraordinary, in which case it shall be approved in the manner which is stated in the Financial Administration Policy.
-The funds shall be apportioned based on the following factors: - a. membership size of the Club; - b. the size and scale of the event taking place; - c. the previous funding used by the Club; and - d. the event needs.
+The funds shall be apportioned based on the following factors:

+- a. membership size of the Club;

+- b. the size and scale of the event taking place;

+- c. the previous funding used by the Club;

+- d. the event needs;

+- e. transportation to an off campus event as necessary and through a licensed service provider, as approved b the designated staff member